Audio By Carbonatix

 Otumfuo Osei Tutu II stressed that lesser-known sports also possess enormous potential and must receive equal investment, support, and development opportunities.

-The monarch further observed that financial constraints continue to limit the participation of many women in sports and called for deliberate efforts to empower and encourage more females to take part in sporting activities.
+The monarch further observed that financial constraints continue to limit the participation of many women in sports and called for deliberate efforts to empower and encourage more women to take part in sporting activities.

-He also highlighted the strong link between sports and public health, noting that the wellbeing of Ghanaians depends largely on active participation in physical exercise and sporting activities.
+He also highlighted the strong link between sports and public health, noting that the well-being of Ghanaians depends largely on active participation in physical exercise and sporting activities.

-The Asantehene therefore encouraged citizens, especially the youth, to take fitness and sports seriously, not only as a career path but also as an essential part of healthy living and national productivity.
+The Asantehene, therefore, encouraged citizens, especially the youth, to take fitness and sports seriously, not only as a career path but also as an essential part of healthy living and national productivity.

 The Ghana Sports Fund, established under the Ghana Sports Fund Act, 2025 (Act 1159), is mandated to mobilise, manage, and invest financial resources for the sustainable development of sports in Ghana.